 The world’s coolest bus driver known to us, ‘Big Earl’, will drive us from VC Bird International Airport to the all-inclusive Starfish Jolly Beach Resort on the southwest coast, where we've lived before.
-When preparing West Indies 2021, Starfish Jolly Beach was open, however, is currently closed (as are many hotels on the island).
+When preparing West Indies 2021, Starfish Jolly Beach was open, however, is currently closed for refurbishment.
 Although this is where we'd love to stay, circumstance at the time means we may need to look elsewhere.

 Speaking of sunsets, the best in Antigua are seen from Shirley Heights where half the nation ascends on Sunday to celebrate the end of another week or a West Indies victory.
-Win or lose, we will go to the Heights, but if we have an extra day if the game ends early, we will sail to Barbuda.
+Win or lose, we will go to the Heights, and if we have an extra day (if the game ends early) we will sail to Barbuda.

 On Day 6 we can see Barbuda in the distance as our catamaran adventure circumvents the island.
 This great day out is a perfect way to finish Awesome Antigua, before doing it again in Beautiful Barbados.

-Big Earl will take us back to VC Bird for our flight to the largest and most popular Eastern Caribbean island.
+Leaving Antigus, Big Earl will take us back to VC Bird Airport for our flight to the most popular Eastern Caribbean island.
 Rooster, a big cool Bajan, will drive us from Grantley Adams to our hotel on Barbados' stunning south coast, where dynamic St Lawrence Gap is found, halfway to Bridgetown from the airport.

 Hotels, restaurants, guesthouses, bars, resorts, clubs, street food, cafes, Dover Beach, and Christendom's most perfectly positioned Church await you in this outstanding south coast village.
 Since 1995 there was never a reason to live anywhere else but in or at least near 'The Gap'.

 In years past we have stayed in 3 hotels in ‘the Gap’, which doesn’t mean we will in 2023.
 Staying in hotels next door to each other is no different than being in opposing ‘wings’ in a massive resort, but it will come to availability and 'the vibe'.
-The current travel climate may have blunted the Gap's edge, so we admit to looking at other hotels rather than the blinkered reservations we usually make.
+The current travel climate may have blunted the Gap's edge, so we admit to looking to stay at other hotels on the west coast for a change, rather than the blinkered reservations we usually make.